ARMOR: A Robust Self-Supervised Framework for Root Cause Analysis in Microservices under Missing Modality: Motivation

 \subsection{Why Are Missing Modalities Inevitable in Production Environments?}

 Existing research on unified modeling relies heavily on the assumption of perfectly complete and aligned multimodal datasets (\eg, metrics, logs, and distributed traces)~\cite{sun2024art, nie2025dest, lee2023eadro}.
 However, such ideal conditions rarely exist in industrial cloud-native environments.
 Due to the scale and dynamic complexity of microservice architectures, the absence of modalities is a common occurrence rather than an infrequent edge case.
 This data absence is primarily driven by vulnerabilities within the observability infrastructure~\cite{zhang2025reconrca, ashok2024traceweaver, sun2025clusterrca, zhang2023benefit} (\eg, data collection and transmission pipelines) rather than by failures within the business microservices themselves.
+This observation is consistent with production observability practice, where telemetry is collected through best-effort pipelines.
+Scrape failures, sampling, buffering pressure, and ingestion limits in systems such as Prometheus~\cite{prometheus}, OpenTelemetry~\cite{opentelemetry}, and modern log pipelines~\cite{loki} can make observability data unavailable before downstream diagnosis.

 Figure~\ref{fig:motivation_timeline} illustrates how practical factors, such as agent failures and network policies, cause abrupt data gaps even when the underlying services remain healthy.
 For example, telemetry agents (\eg, Prometheus \texttt{node\_exporter}) operate in resource-constrained environments and are highly susceptible to out-of-memory errors due to high monitoring overhead.
 At timestamp T1, an agent crash causes a sudden and prolonged absence of metrics; however, the continuous output of normal information logs confirms that the business service continues to process requests without interruption.
 Similarly, network fluctuations and aggressive sampling strategies create substantial data gaps.
 During extreme traffic surges, operations teams routinely downgrade the observability pipeline to preserve bandwidth for core transactions.
 At timestamp T2, this configuration results in traces being actively dropped by the gateway, yet the persistent stream of logs again verifies the operational stability of the service.
 Beyond such runtime interruptions, configuration errors and system heterogeneity hinder data generation.
 Modern systems frequently incorporate legacy services or third-party components that lack proper instrumentation, leading to an inherent absence of specific modalities without triggering explicit business errors~\cite{zhang2025reconrca, ashok2024traceweaver, sun2025clusterrca, zhang2023benefit}.